pattonwebz/seafoam/readme.txt

 == Resources/Copyrights ==

+Seafoam WordPress Theme, Copyright 2018 William Patton Seafoam is distributed under the therms of the GNU GPL.

-Seafoam WordPress Theme is a child theme of the Best Reloaded WordPress theme.
+Seafoam WordPress Theme is a child theme of the Best Reloaded WordPress theme, Copyright 2017 William Patton.
+Best Releaded is distributed under the terms of the GNU GPL.

 All resources included in this child theme are released under GPLv2 or later licensing.